-The CLA Licence allows us to copy images from books and journals that are covered by the Licence, for educational purposes (e.g., in presentations), subject to certain conditions.
+For very specific images from books and journals that are covered by the Licence, the CLA Licence allows us to copy images for educational purposes (e.g., in presentations), subject to certain conditions.
 Further details are available in the CLA User Guidelines (PDF, 3.2 MB).

 Any images that are reproduced electronically (e.g., in a Powerpoint presentation) should be acknowledged and accompanied by the text: ‘Copied under the CLA Licence – please refer to the full copyright notice’.
 The full copyright notice can be found below - it can be linked to as part of an acknowledgement, rather than reproducing the complete text (the link is http://libguides.city.ac.uk/c.php?g=539815&p=3822934#s-lg-box-wrapper-13955450).